llooker/datablocks-weathersource/README.md

-Now you're ready to explore WeatherSource data and combine with your other datasets!
+Now you're ready to explore Weather Source data and combine with your other datasets!